Fukushima Prefecture

 The Top Shops to Get Traditional Sweets in Nanukamachi

 Checking out traditional confectionery shops is a must in an area like Nanukamachi, which is filled with traditional buildings.
-While the types of confectionery usually don’t vary by too much, each region has its way of making sweets; hence, they can taste different.
-You might even have some unique or rare finds as you browse
+While the types of confectionery usually don’t vary too much, each region has its way of making sweets; hence, they can taste different.
+You might even have some unique or rare finds as you browse through

 The Top Shops to Get Traditional Sweets in Nanukamachi Read More »